Research, Data & Publications

 Research & data

 By 2020 Greater Manchester aims to; increase the number of staying visits to 13.7m, increase the number of day visits to 127m, increase the value of tourism to £8.8bn and increase the number of FTEs supported to 112,447.
-The annual ‘STEAM’ data provides an overview of progress against these targets and also the trends in market activity for 2015.
-A Manchester local authority sub-set of data is also reported.
+The Tourism Economic & Activity Monitor provides an annual sense-check against these measures and identifies market activity supporting growth, and activity playing a major role in supporting jobs and businesses.

 This is Marketing Manchester’s annual review of key projects and activity.
 Download the Review.

 Greater Manchester Internationalisation Strategy

 This Strategy, which has been prepared following consultation with partners across Greater Manchester and the UK, sets out our internationalisation ambitions over the next three years and provides a framework for action which will be worth over £2.2bn to

 The Destination Management Plan (DMP) is an action plan for the visitor economy for Greater Manchester that sits below the tourism strategy.
 Download the Destination Management Plan.

 This strategy sets out the strategic direction for the visitor economy from 2014 through to 2020 and is the strategic framework for the whole of the Greater Manchester city-region: Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford, and Wigan.
 Download the Tourism Strategy.